SineadMorris/ushr/README.md

 ### Brief guide to the mathematical model

-HIV decline in a patient on ART can be mathematically described as the production and spread of virus by two groups of infected target cells: so called 'short-lived' infected cells that die at a fast rate (such as CD4 T cells), and other 'long-lived' infected cells that die at a much slower rate (**Fig A**) (Perelson et al. 1996, Perelson et al. (1997), Nowak and May (2000), Shet, Nagaraja, and Dixit (2016)).
+HIV dynamics in an infected individual can be mathematically described as the production and spread of virus by two groups of infected target cells: so called 'short-lived' infected cells that die at a fast rate (such as CD4 T cells), and other 'long-lived' infected cells that die more slowly (**Fig A**) \[[3](#ref-perelson1996hiv)–[6](#ref-Shet2016)\].

 <img src="ModelSchematic.png" width="650" />

-After some mathematical manipulation, the timecourse of HIV viral load, *V*, during ART can be modelled using the following expression
+Once ART has begun, the decline of HIV viral load, *V*, can be modelled using the following expression

 *V*(*t*)  =  *A* exp(−*δ* *t*)  + *B* exp(−*γ* *t*),